-The Black Knights have a very proud tradition of being the best in the air and on the ground.
-Regardless of platform, or home base, one thing has never changed:
+Looking to the future, the Black Knights will continue to press forward with determination and diligence, and when required, will conduct decisive combat operations to defeat any enemy.
+The Black Knights have a proud tradition of being the finest squadron in the air and on the ground.
+Regardless of platform, mission, or home base, one thing has never changed: BKR!

 BLACK KNIGHTS RULE!